Connect to datasets in the Power BI service from Power BI Desktop

 - If you delete the shared dataset in the Power BI service, then other reports based on that dataset will no longer work properly or display their visuals.

 - For Content Packs, you must first create a copy of a content pack before using it as a basis for sharing a .pbix report and dataset to the Power BI service.

-- For Content Packs from My Organization, once copied, you cannot replace the report created on the service and/or a report created as part of copying a Content Pack with a live connection.
+- For Content Packs from My Organization, once copied, you can't replace the report created on the service or a report created as part of copying a Content Pack with a live connection.
 Attempts to do so result in a warning that prompts you to rename the file, and publish.
 In this situation, you can only replace published live connected reports.

 - Deleting a shared dataset in the Power BI service means no one can access that dataset any longer from Power BI Desktop.

-- Reports that share a dataset on the Power BI service do not support automated deployments using the Power BI REST API.
+- Reports that share a dataset on the Power BI service don't support automated deployments using the Power BI REST API.